Home » Are Your Business Emails Being Ignored?

 Increasingly, we live in an “all about me” culture.
 As a result, common courtesies where contacts would take time to consider how their actions (or lack thereof) may impact someone else has gone right out the door.
 On and off-line.

-You just want to do a good job, and you have contacts that make your job downright difficult.
-What are you to do if your business emails are not responded to?
-You be the professional and don’t take it personally or get upset.
+You want to do a good job and have contacts that make your job downright difficult.
+What will you do if your business emails still need to be responded to?
+You be professional and don’t take it personally or get upset.

 Pick up the phone and give them a call.
 If you need information or are doing a follow-up, a personal phone call can do wonders to build your relationship and let your contact know that you are efficient and conscientious.

 For those who ignore, you can rest assured that your business relationships may be reconsidered by those you choose to ignore.
-If you do so intentionally because you are not interested in ongoing communications or business dealings, at least have the courtesy and professionalism to let the inquirer know.
+If you do so intentionally because you are not interested in ongoing communications or business dealings, at least have the courtesy and professionalism to inform the inquirer.

 Share the knowledge!